-With this in mind, at KS4 we offer the core GCSE subjects including Maths, English and Science as well as a range of Humanities and MFL courses for all students.
+With this in mind, at Key Stage Four (KS4) we offer the core GCSE subjects including Maths, English and Science as well as a range of Humanities and Modern Foreign Languages courses for all students.
 On top of this, students will also select from a range of options more relevant to their chosen specialism that are designed to best support their future career progression.
 Our expectations of academic lessons are the same as at any mainstream school – we expect all of our performers to be as committed to these as they are to their specialisms and the school has a continued focus on delivering quality first teaching and learning across the school.

 Curriculum Implementation – KS4

 Students transition to LeAF Studio in Year 9 from across Dorset, Hampshire and Wiltshire.
 Our students study English, Maths & Science as core subjects along with four options.
-Two options are classed as EBacc options and two options are linked to their specialism.
+Two options are classed as English Baccalaureate (EBacc) options and two options are linked to their specialism.

-In Years 9 and 10, our Students study English Literature, English Language, Maths and Double Science for 4 lessons each a week.
-Each EBacc option block has 2 lessons per week, each Specialism option block has 3 lessons per week and 1 lesson a week is allocated for Professional Development covering topics which make them a rounded individual such as British Values, Sexual Health, etc. To add to this, students have 5 lessons of technical training linked to their specialism per week.
+In years 9 and 10, our Students study English Literature, English Language, Maths and Double Science for 4 lessons each a week.
+Each EBacc option block has 2 lessons per week, each Specialism option block has 2 lessons per week and over 1 hour a week is allocated for Professional Development covering topics which make them a rounded individual such as British Values, Sexual Health, etc. To add to this, students have 5 lessons of technical training linked to their specialism per week.